lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/Environment.txt

 2.2.1 The :cb:`techno.py` File
 ------------------------------

-Must provide one variable named :cb:`technology` which value the path towards the technology file.
+Must provide one variable named :cb:`technology` which values the path towards the technology file.
 The available technologies are installed under ``<CORIOLIS_INSTALL>/etc/coriolis2``.
 For example, to use the 45nm FreeDPK which is in: ::